Alison Meeke: Early years

 Between 2003 and 2009, Meeke played field hockey for The High School, Dublin.
-Her team mates and fellow students included Nicola Daly.
+Her teammates and fellow students included Nicola Daly.
 Meeke and Daly were members the High School team that finished as runners-up in the 2005 Leinster Schoolgirls' Premier League.
 In the final they lost 2–0 to an Our Lady's, Terenure team captained by Emer Lucey.
 In her youth Meeke also played for Corinthian Hockey Club.
 Meeke played for Dublin City University at intervarsity level, featuring in the 2009 Chilean Cup tournament.
-Her DCU team mates included Hannah Matthews.
+Her DCU teammates included Hannah Matthews.

 Loreto

 In 2008–09 Meeke was a member of the Loreto team that won the inaugural Women's Irish Hockey League title.
 She was also a member of the Loreto team won the 2009–10 Irish Senior Cup.
 Meeke has also represented Loreto in European competitions.
 In June 2011 she was a member of the Loreto team that won the EuroHockey Club Champion's Challenge II.
 In June 2014 she was also a member of the Loreto team that finished third at the European Club Championship Trophy tournament hosted by Leicester Hockey Club.
 In May 2018 Meeke was named Player of the Tournament as Loreto won the EY Champions Trophy.
-Meeke's team mates at Loreto have included Nikki Symmons, Lizzie Colvin, Hannah Matthews and Nicola Daly.
+Meeke's teammates at Loreto have included Nikki Symmons, Lizzie Colvin, Hannah Matthews and Nicola Daly.